Carbon monoxide emission lines reveal an inverted atmosphere in the ultra hot Jupiter WASP-33 b consistent with an eastward hot spot: High-resolution Cross Correlation Spectroscopy

 Our implementation uses {\sc Pymultinest}\footnote{https://johannesbuchner.github.io/PyMultiNest/} \citep{Buch14}, a generic Python package connected to {\sc MultiNest}, a Bayesian inference tool\footnote{https://github.com/JohannesBuchner/MultiNest} \citep{Feroz08, Feroz09, Feroz19}, for all our parameter estimations.
 Importantly, following \citet{Brog19}, we also introduce one additional free parameter, the scaling factor $a$, which allows us to compensate for any potential unknown scaling of the model template, but ideally should be retrieved at $a=1$.
 We multiply the template by $a$ after applying the high-pass filter.
 The multidimensional parameter space is explored using the priors in Table~\ref{tab:bl19priors}.

-To statistically compare the models amongst each other we apply Wilks' Theorem \citep{Wilks1938}.
-In practical terms, this theorem states that the difference in $\log(L)$-values between two models with $n$ free parameters follows a $\chi^2$-distribution with $n$ degrees of freedom \citep[for a concise statistical description see][]{Pino2020}.
+To statistically compare models drawn from the same underlying parameter distribution amongst each other we apply Wilks' Theorem \citep{Wilks1938}.
+In practical terms, this theorem states that the difference in $\log(L)$-values, also known as the Bayes factor, between two models with $n$ free parameters follows a $\chi^2$-distribution with $n$ degrees of freedom \citep[for a concise statistical description see][]{Pino2020}.
 The confidence interval p-value can now be calculated from the corresponding $\chi^2$-distribution and converted to a familiar $\sigma$-value.
 This way, by its construction, we can only compare models relative to the best trial model.